ignite/apps/consumer/README.md

-# cli-app-consumer
+# Consumer app

-This repo holds an Ignite CLI app for ICS consumer chain.
+Consumer app an Ignite CLI app for ICS consumer chain.

 It can be used to run 2 specific tasks, identified by 2 arguments passed to `ExecutedCommand.Args` field:
 - `writeGenesis`: write the consumer genesis